IkigaiLabsETH/ikigAI-Labs/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+- [ToDesktop](https://todesktop.com) - A simple way to make your web app into a beautiful desktop app
+- [DexieJS](https://dexie.org) - A Minimalistic Wrapper for IndexedDB
+- [Mantine](https://mantine.dev) - A fully featured React component library

 ## YouTube
 - Navigate to the root directory of the repository in your terminal.
 - Run the command `npm install` to install all the necessary dependencies.